 Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

-The information in this guide is based on an analysis of 80 Goldman Sachs interview reports (from real candidates), which were recorded between 2016-2021.
+The information in this guide is based on an analysis of 80 Goldman Sachs interview reports (from real candidates for analyst roles), which were recorded between 2016-2021.

 And here’s one of the first things you’ll want to know: